-Our approach presents a way to downscale a metaweb, produce localized predictions using probabilistic networks as inputs and outputs, and incorporate uncertainty, as called for by Strydom et al. (2022b).
+Our approach presents a way to downscale a metaweb, produce localized predictions using probabilistic networks as inputs and outputs, and incorporate uncertainty, as called for by Strydom et al. (2023).
 It gives us an idea of what local metawebs or networks could look like in space, given species distributions and their variability, as well as the uncertainty around species interactions.
-We also provide the first spatial representation of the metaweb of Canadian mammals (Strydom et al. 2022a) and a probabilistic equivalent to how the European tetrapod metaweb (Maiorano et al. 2020) was used to predict localized networks in Europe (Braga et al. 2019; O'Connor et al. 2020; Galiana et al. 2021; Gaüzère et al. 2022; Botella et al. 2023).
+We also provide the first spatial representation of the metaweb of Canadian mammals (Strydom et al. 2022) and a probabilistic equivalent to how the European tetrapod metaweb (Maiorano et al. 2020) was used to predict localized networks in Europe (Botella et al. 2023; Braga et al. 2019; Galiana et al. 2021; Gaüzère et al. 2022; O'Connor et al. 2020).
 Therefore, our approach could open similar possibilities of investigations on the variation of structure in space (Braga et al. 2019) and on the effect of land-use intensification (Botella et al. 2023) on North American food webs, particularly Canadian mammal food webs.
 Other interesting research applications include assessing climate change impacts on network structure (e.g., Kortsch et al. 2015) or investigating linkages between network structure and stability (Windsor et al. 2023).

 As our approach is probabilistic, it does not assume species interact whenever they co-occur and incorporates variability based on environmental conditions (via projected species distributions), which could lead to different results by introducing a different association between species richness and network properties.
 Galiana et al. (2021) found that species richness had a large explanatory power over network properties, but mentioned this could potentially be due to interactions between species being constant across space.
-Here, we found mismatches in the distribution of species richness and interactions that were especially apparent in

-Figure 4 (A-B) Representation of the ecoregion uniqueness values based on species composition (a) and network composition (b).
-LCBD values were first computed across all sites and scaled relative to the maximum value observed.
-The ecoregion LCBD value is the median value for the sites in the ecoregion.
-(C) Bivariate representation of species and network composition LCBD.
-Values are grouped into three quantiles separately for each variable.
-The colour combinations represent the nine possible combinations of quantiles.
-The species uniqueness (horizontal axis) goes left to right from low uniqueness (light grey, bottom left) to high uniqueness (green, bottom right).
-The network composition uniqueness goes bottom-up from low uniqueness (light grey, bottom left) to high uniqueness (blue, top left).
-(D) Probability densities for the ecoregion LCBD values for species and network LCBD (left), highlighting the variability of the LCBD between ecoregions, and the 89% interquartile range of the values within each ecoregion (right), highlighting the variability within the ecoregions.

-their within-ecoregion variability (Fig. 3), highlighting that interactions might vary differently than species distributions even over continental-scale gradients.
-Network density (links on Fig. 3A) were also lower in the north, contrarily to what was observed for all European terrestrial tetrapods (Braga et al. 2019; Galiana et al. 2021) and for willow-galler-parasitoid networks (Gravel et al. 2019), where connectance was higher in northern regions.
-Further research should investigate why these results might differ between the two continents and whether it is due to the methodology, data, or biogeographical processes.
+Here, we found that potential species richness and number of links displayed similar distributions following a latitudinal gradient, but that the within-ecoregion variance was lower along the southern border than the measures themselves (Fig. 2).
+The causes for this lack of consistency at the eco-region scale could be verified in future studies; for instance, higher urban density in the south can create more heterogeneity within an eco-region, and the variability in network structure may reflect true landscape variability within eco-regions.
+We found that network density (links on Fig. 2B) was lower in the north, which is contrary to what was observed in Europe for the terrestrial tetrapod metaweb (Braga et al. 2019; Galiana et al. 2021) and for willow-gallerparasitoid networks (Gravel et al. 2019), where connectance was higher in northern regions.
+However, those are systems with different numbers of species and environmental conditions (e.g., Europe and Canada could differ due to varying climatic conditions, land-use, and species composition at the same latitudes).
+Further research should investigate why these results might differ between continents and ecological systems and whether it is due to the methodology, data, or biogeographical processes.